CitizensCode/CanadianElectionsMap/README.md

 Canadian Elections Map of Historical Vote Leanings
 ====================

-Data analysis for a polling-district-by-polling-district visualization of historical election data.
+Data analysis for a polling-district-by-polling-district visualization of historical election data, from this active initiatives on Citizens Code: http://ideas.citizenscode.org/t/create-a-poll-by-poll-interactive-map-of-historical-vote-leanings/16

 Cedric Sam did some great work a few years ago taking poll-by-poll federal election data and visualizing it, allowing people to quickly view margins of victory, voter turnout and party-by-party votes: http://earth.smurfmatic.net/canada2011/polls/#130031